June–October Itinerary

 As a result, a multitude of species flourishes on the conservancy.
 Herds of antelope dot the rolling plains while stands of acacia trees shelter prolific birdlife.
 Rich volcanic soils nurture the grassy savanna where we find more lions per square mile than anywhere else in Kenya.
 Prolific herds of elephant, giraffe and zebra are also on view.
 Our activities make the most of our unrivaled access to this wide-open wild country.
 In addition to daily wildlife drives, enjoy guided bush walks, wilderness picnics, off-road safaris and night drives in search of nocturnal wildlife—exciting activities not permitted in the adjacent national reserve.

-Days 7–9: Northern Serengeti, Tanzania—Nat Hab's Private Mobile Camp
+Days 7–9: Northern Serengeti, Tanzania—Nat Hab's Migration Camp

 Please note: Those booked on our Tarangire extension will continue directly from Ngorongoro to Tarangire National Park for some of Africa's best elephant viewing among giant baobab trees.